ionic-team/ionic-site/_posts/2015-01-10-minifying-your-source-code.markdown

 Your hard work is very easy to decompile by default, so it is a good idea to obfuscate your code by means of uglification before you release your application.

-Two videos for this article can be seen below.
+Two videos for this article can be seen below:

 https://www.youtube.com/watch?v=qQiYE6x7cFk